wilsonvarghese/express-server-postgresql/README.md

 # express-server-postgresql
-Sample project with node express server with postgresql, JWT authentication and mocha
+a sample nodejs express project with postgresql backend, JWT authentication and mocha tests